Lloyd K. Garrison: Environmental law case

 Also in the mid-1960s, Garrison was also involved in a landmark court case on environmental law.
 In May 1963, the Consolidated Edison energy company proposed constructing a hydroelectric power generating station on top of Storm King Mountain, a famous Hudson River valley landmark.
 The Scenic Hudson Preservation Conference formed to oppose the project.
 In March 1965, the Federal Power Commission, which had licensing authority over all hydroelectric projects in the United States, granted approval for the project to proceed.
 The Scenic Hudson Preservation Conference asked the agency to reconsider, based on the significant environmental impact and harm to scenic vistas the project would create, but the agency refused.

 The Scenic Hudson Preservation Conference hired Garrison as its attorney, and he quickly filed suit in a federal court of appeals to stop the project.
 The court of appeals blocked the project on December 29, 1965, but the energy company appealed to the U.S. Supreme Court.
 The Supreme Court refused to hear the case, allowing the injunction against the power plant to stand.
 The decision in Scenic Hudson Preservation Conference v.
 Federal Power Commission, 354 F.2d 608 (1965), cert. den'd., 384 US 941 (1966), is a landmark case in American environmental law, because it established for the first time that citizens do not need to show economic harm from a project but have standing to sue merely if the project creates environmental and aesthetic harms.

 Death

 Garrison remained active in his law firm until the end of his life.
 He died at his home in Manhattan in New York City of a heart failure on October 2, 1991.
 He was survived by his wife and three children.

 The New York City Bar Association established the Lloyd K. Garrison Student Leadership Program after his death.
 The program awards internships to about 15 students from alternative New York City high schools each year.

+In popular culture

+In the 2023 film Oppenheimer, directed by Christopher Nolan, Garrison was portrayed by actor Macon Blair.